Another super win

 2010 - We won 2-1 at Trabzonspor in the second leg of our UEFA Europa League Play-off, to reach the group stage 3-1 on aggregate as Roy Hodgson achieved his fourth straight European victory.
 Teófilo Gutiérrez netted for the home side early on, before a late Remzi Giray Kaçar own goal and Dirk Kuyt strike handed us victory on the night.

 1959 - Billy Liddell bagged a brace in our 4-2 Second Division defeat of Bristol City at Anfield, thus scoring in his fifteenth consecutive season, a club record.
 Jimmy Melia converted a penalty with Alan A'Court also on target.
+John Atyeo bagged the last of his five goals against the reds, with Jimmy Rogers also on the scoresheet for the visitors.

 Outside the Shankly Gates